Guides

 - Go to the "Scopes" tab.
 Enable these scopes:

-crm.objects.contacts(read/write) andcrm.objects.deals(read/write). - Click "Create App" and confirm.
+crm.objects.contacts(read/write) andcrm.objects.deals(read/write).
+Add others (companies, tickets, line items, products) as needed by the specialist you're using. - Click "Create App" and confirm.

 - Copy the Access Token (it starts with

-pat-). - Paste it into your TamaleBot dashboard → Settings → Integrations → HubSpot field.
-You can also enter it during deployment on the deploy page.
+pat-). - Paste it into your TamaleBot dashboard → your agent → Integrations → HubSpot field.

 Google Workspace ~15 minutes